 Dr. Warren received his B.S., M.S., and Ph.D. from Florida State University.
 He then completed a postdoctoral fellowship at the National Institute on Drug Abuse in Baltimore, MD.
 Dr. Warren’s lab integrates behavioral, biochemical, and microscopic approaches to probe the role of neuronal ensembles (patterns of neurons activated during behavior) in animal models of drug addiction.

 Richard obtained his B.S. in Cellular and Molecular Biology from the University of Puerto Rico, where he worked for two years with Dr. Karen G. Martínez-González conducting clinical and translational research on anxiety disorders.
-He then worked for two years with Dr. Bruce T. Hope as a post-baccalaureate fellow at the National Institute on Drug Abuse (NIDA), NIH.
-At NIDA, he studied neuronal ensembles associated with cue-induced reinstatement of cocaine and heroin seeking.
-His goals include pursuing a PhD and a career in Academia.
+He then worked for two years with Dr. Bruce T. Hope as a post-baccalaureate fellow at the National Institute on Drug Abuse (NIDA), NIH studying neuronal ensembles associated with cue-induced reinstatement of cocaine and heroin seeking.
+In the Warren Lab he studied neuronal ensembles associated with acquisition of food and cocaine seeking.
+As of 2019, Richard is starting his PhD in Biomedical Sciences at Icahn School of Medicine at Mt.
+Sinai.
+His goals include pursuing a career in Academia.